-2.5 Fund balance may be assigned for various purposes by the Board of County Commissioners, including but not limited to, capital projects, fleet replacement, litigation, Constitutional Officers' reserves, etc.
+2.5 Fund balance may be assigned for various purposes by the Board of County Commissioners or the Chief Financial Officer, including but not limited to, capital projects, fleet replacement, litigation, Constitutional Officers' reserves, etc.

 All Other Governmental Funds

 2.6 The various other governmental funds of the County have vastly differing objectives, cash flows and revenue patterns.
 Therefore, the appropriate level of fund balance and reserves in the other governmental funds will be determined on a case-by-case basis due to the specific needs of the fund.